The instructions below help you install a standalone Hummingbot instance from source on Apple MacOS machines.

 This step should add a

-(conda) label in front of your command line, which lets you know that you are inside the conda environment.
+(hummingbot) label in front of your command line, which lets you know that you are inside the conda environment.

 Compile source code¶